5 Common Examples of Negligent Driving

 4. Disregarding Traffic Laws

-Another common form of negligence while driving is disregarding traffic laws.
+Another common form of negligence while driving is to violate traffic laws.
 Negligent drivers often cause accidents by:

 • Failing to yield to the right of way